madhu-ibs/mrpfd-gamo-documentation/docs/source/siteconfig.rst

 **CHOWN app root with user**
 --------------------------------------
-cccdsiu is the username of staging server,Replace it with your username
+**ccdsiu** is the username of staging server,Replace it with your username

 .. code-block:: console